nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 ========================

-If you are upgrading from ownCloud 8.0, and have encryption enabled, please see :ref:`upgrading` for the correct steps to upgrade your encryption.
+If you are upgrading from ownCloud 8.0, and have encryption enabled, please see :ref:`upgrading` (below) for the correct steps to upgrade your encryption.

 In ownCloud 8.1 the server-side encryption has a number of changes and improvements, including: